-Join us at CSUN for High School Journalism Day!
+Join us at CSUN for High School Journalism Day on Oct.
+19

 How do I sign up for specific contests and sessions?

-Once you sign up for the conference through the forms (below), we will send you additional information.
+Once you sign up for the conference through the forms (below), we will send you the necessary information.

 Questions?
 Email Molly.heber@latimes.com or jour99@csun.edu.